dantheman454/habit_app/docs/mindmap/glossary.md

 **Audit log**: Append-only records of assistant and CRUD actions written during operation execution.

 - **Usage**: Provides transparency and debugging for all system changes
-- **Example**: Logs every todo creation, update, and deletion
+- **Example**: Logs every task creation, update, and deletion
 - **Reference**: See [Data Model](./data_model.md#supporting-tables) for schema details

 ### Entity Types

 **Habits**: Removed.
 Habit entities and endpoints are not present in the current server.

-**Goals**: High-level objectives with optional progress fields and links to todos/events and child goals.
+**Goals**: High-level objectives with optional progress fields and links to tasks/events and child goals.

 - **Usage**: Organize related tasks and track progress toward objectives
-- **Example**: "Learn Flutter" goal with linked todos and sub-goals
+- **Example**: "Learn Flutter" goal with linked tasks and sub-goals
 - **Reference**: See [Data Model](./data_model.md#goal-schema) for schema details

-**Context**: Categorization field for todos and events.
+**Context**: Categorization field for tasks and events.
 Values: 'school', 'personal', 'work' with 'personal' as default.
 Goals do not have context.

 - **Usage**: Filter and organize items by life area
-- **Example**: Work todos vs personal todos for different focus modes
+- **Example**: Work tasks vs personal tasks for different focus modes
 - **Reference**: See [API Surface](./api_surface.md#validation-rules) for validation rules

 ### Communication Protocols